-A suspected offender may be released on issuance of a citation or promise to appear in court as follows:
+A suspected offender may be released as follows:

-- (a) An officer who has arrested a person on a misdemeanor charge or violation of a city ordinance may issue the person a citation to appear in court unless release is prohibited by law or policy (22 O.S. § 209). - (b) An officer who has arrested a person solely for a misdemeanor violation of an Oklahoma traffic law or municipal traffic ordinance shall release the person on a signed promise to appear (including electronic signatures) when (22 O.S. § 1115.1; 22 O.S. § 1115.1A): - 1.
+- (a) An officer who has arrested a person without a warrant on a misdemeanor charge or violation of an ordinance may issue the person a citation to appear in court unless release is otherwise prohibited by law or policy (22 O.S. § 209). - (b) An officer who has arrested a person without a warrant solely for a misdemeanor violation of an Oklahoma traffic law or municipal traffic ordinance shall release the person on a signed promise to appear (including electronic signatures) when (22 O.S. § 1115.1; 22 O.S. § 1115.1A): - 1.
 The person has a valid driver's license (not required if the person was a passenger). - 2.
 The person's identity is not in question. - 3.
 The person is not unconscious or too injured to complete the process. - 4.
-The violation does not constitute: - (a) A felony. - (b) Negligent homicide. - (c) Driving while impaired. - (d) Eluding or attempting to elude. - (e) An offense for which a warrant was issued.
+The violation does not constitute: - (a) A felony. - (b) Negligent homicide. - (c) Driving while impaired. - (d) Eluding or attempting to elude. - (c) An officer who encounters a person charged by a warrant for a misdemeanor offense may release the person after giving a verbal warning the warrant exists, advising the person to contact the court clerk to resolve the warrant, and documenting the verbal warning on a department-issued warning ticket (22 O.S. § 177; 22 O.S. § 185).